 And in Italy?

 Among the many cults that animate it, Italy also has that of fireworks.
-Holidays are particularly heartfelt and celebrated in these latitudes, often at a very high price.
-Air pollution (on December 31st it reaches very high peaks), victims of mutilation and other horrors every year push us to ask ourselves if there is not a more beautiful way to experience a moment of joy.
+The holidays are particularly heartfelt and celebrated in these latitudes, often at a very high price.
+Air pollution (it reaches very high peaks on December 31st), victims of mutilations and other horrors make us wonder every year if there isn't a more beautiful way to experience a moment of joy.

-"My team and I would be delighted to work with the people of Naples to update this magnificent custom," he writes.
-Daan Roosegarde via mail.
-"It's only a real pleasure when it doesn't hurt others or animals, as SPARK proves."
+“My team and I would be happy to work with the people of Naples to update this magnificent custom,” he writes to me Daan Roosegarde via mail.
+“It's a real pleasure only when it doesn't hurt others or animals, as SPARK demonstrates.”

 The joy would be double: can you imagine my city full of these "fireflies" on New Year's Eve?
-Other than "barrels".
+More than "barrels".